-In June 2013, we amended our nonunion defined benefit pension plan, which covers substantially all noncontractual employees hired before January 1, 2006, to freeze, as of July 1, 2013, the participants' final average compensation and years of credited service upon which the benefits are generally based.
+In June 2013, we amended our nonunion defined benefit pension plan, which covered substantially all noncontractual employees hired before January 1, 2006, to freeze, as of July 1, 2013, the participants' final average compensation and years of credited service upon which the benefits are generally based.
 In November 2017, an amendment was executed to terminate the nonunion defined benefit pension plan with a termination date of December 31, 2017.
 In September 2018, the plan received a favorable determination letter from the IRS regarding qualification of the plan termination.
-Following receipt of the determination letter, the plan's actuarial assumptions were updated to remeasure the benefit obligation on a plan termination basis, including assumptions for participant benefit elections, rate of return, discount rates, and the annuity contract interest rate.
+Following receipt of the determination letter, the plan's actuarial assumptions were updated to remeasure the benefit obligation on a plan termination basis, including assumptions for participant benefit elections, rate of return, and discount rates, including the annuity contract interest rate.
+Benefit election forms were provided to plan participants and they had an election window during the fourth quarter of 2018 in which they could choose any form of payment allowed by the plan for immediate commencement of payment or defer payment until a later date.
+The plan began distributing immediate lump sum benefit payments related to the plan termination in fourth quarter 2018 and continued making these distributions through third quarter 2019.
+Termination of the nonunion defined benefit plan (as further discussed in Note I to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K) was completed in 2019 and the plan was liquidated as of December 31, 2019.